cloudfoundry/csb-brokerpak-aws/README.md

 ## AWS account information

-To provision services, the brokerpak currently requires AWS access key id and secret.
-The brokerpak expects them in environment variables:
+To provision services, the brokerpak currently requires access to the AWS account.

-* AWS_ACCESS_KEY_ID
-* AWS_SECRET_ACCESS_KEY
+You can provide access by using any of the methods defined by the default AWS credential provider chain ([Credential Chain](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html#credentialProviderChain)).

 ## Development Tools